 6 hours is borderline and is the minimum sleep required.
 It is like a student passing a subject with minimal possible marks.
 7 hours is recommended by most sleep experts.

-- less intelligent
+- you could become less intelligent

-- weaken your immune system
+- you weaken your immune system

-- forgetful, irritated and less productive
+- you end up forgetful, irritated and less productive

 Based on sleep cycles and what sleep experts mention, you need a minimum of 7 hours of sleep and a multiple of 90 minutes.
 By that calculation, 7.5 hours of sleep every day is optimal for adults.